Luxor70/EmperorWars/README.md

 Please follow these steps.

+1. Click on green button Code and select Download ZIP

-1. Create EW folder inside MOD folder.
+2. Create EW folder inside MOD folder.

-2. Extract zip content into MOD/EW folder.

-3. Extract mod.zip file in root game folder.
+3. Take the EmperorWars-main.zip file you downloaded, right-click it and select Extract All.

+4. Click browse, and navigate all the way to your game's steam folder and select the MOD folder as the destination.
+The extraction path should read something like "steam\steamapss\common\EFS\MOD".
+Extract it there.

+5. Once it's extracted, rename the folder EmperorWars-main in MOD to EW.
+Then open the file mod.ini in your game's root folder (ini files are just text files, you can use notepad or any text editor) and make sure it includes a line reading EW (nothing else on the line, no semicolon), then save it.

+6. Make sure your EW folder in the MOD folder does not contain an 'EmperorWars-main' subfolder - if it does, cut all the contents of that subfolder and paste it one level up, into the EW folder.

-4. Start the game and enjoy the mod :-)
+7. Start the game and enjoy the mod :-)

 ----------------------------------------